 Brad’s passion is in storytelling with a focus on fascinating characters and complicated narratives guiding his productions.
 He is currently serving as co-executive producer & writer on a documentary special about President Obama that will air in January, 2017 on History.
 The special includes two sit-down interviews with the President along with supporting interviews from Secretary of State John Kerry, fmr.
 Treasury Secretary Timothy Geithner, fmr.
 Attorney General Eric Holder and other luminaries.
-In 2015, Brad served as showrunner and writer on History Channel’s two-hour documentary special "Alcatraz: Search for the Truth."
-The special aired October 12, 2015 and received high ratings and wide publicity.
+In 2015, Brad served as showrunner & writer on History's two-hour documentary special "Alcatraz: Search for the Truth."
+The special aired October 12, 2015, receiving high ratings and wide publicity.

 Brad directed, produced and wrote "ATL: The Untold Story of Atlanta's Rise in the Rap Game," a 90-minute "Rock Doc" that details Atlanta's storied rise to the top of the hip-hop landscape.
 The ATL aired nationally September 2nd, 2014 on VH1 and had a memorable theatrical premiere in Atlanta as part of Ludacris's "Luda Day Weekend" (Ludacris also served as exec producer).
 Interviews for the special include T.I., Usher, Atlanta Mayor Kasim Reed, civil rights pioneer and former Ambassador Andrew Young and so many other Atlanta legends.

 In 2013, Brad worked with Pras from the hip-hop group Fugees shaping his documentary "Sweet Micky For President," an independent film about the famous singer and former president of Haiti, Michel Martelly.
 The film had a successful run on the Festival circuit.
 Also in 2013, Brad was co-director and executive producer of "Real Change: Artists For Education," a one-hour prime time special that aired on CBS in 2013 and includes interviews and performances with Pitbull, Justin Bieber, Miley Cyrus, Lady Antebellum, Jason Mraz, Quincy Jones, Matthew Morrison and LMFAO.
 Season Two is currently in production and will also incorporate some of the biggest and brightest names in music and entertainment including First Lady Michelle Obama, Ludacris, Tony Bennett, Jennifer Hudson, Kobe Bryant and others.

 Brad directed and produced a ten-camera, live concert and documentary adaption called "Jazz and the Philharmonic" which features Bobby McFerrin, Chick Corea, Dave Grusin, Terence Blanchard, Shelly Berg and the late and legendary music industry icons Phil Ramone and Larry Rosen.
 The special aired nationally on PBS in February of 2014 and can currently be seen on the PBS website.